avilabon/MDEF_Albert/docs/term1/01-Landing.md

 ### Classmatess from all over the world!

-Map of the countries of origin of classmates
+Map of the countries of origin of classmates.
+Click on the red dots on the map to access the classmate's name, country and MDEF website

 <iframe src="https://qgiscloud.com/albertvila/ClassDiversity" width="800" height="500">
 </iframe>